taksaru/Game-Guides/BOTW/14 - Wasteland2.md

 * Korok 424: Rock to NE
 * Shrine Quest: The Desert Labyrinth to W
   * Dila Maag Shrine (66/120)
-* Korok 425: Rock atop pillar to NW
+* Korok 425: Magnesis Puzzle to NW
-* Korok 426: Magnesis Puzzle to N
+* Korok 426: Rock atop pillar to S
 * Korok 427: Race to SW
 * Korok 428: Race on arch to NW

 ![Wasteland7](images/Wasteland8.PNG)

 * Molduking to SE
-  * Royal Guard Equipment
+  * Royal Guard Equipment is possible
 * Keive Tala Shrine
 * Korok 429: Rock atop pillar to SW
 * Shrine Quest: The Perfect Drink to NW